Mental Health Resources to Support First Responders

 Books

-Treating PTSD in First Responders: A Guide for Serving Those Who Serve, by Richard A. Bryant: publication that examines PTSD in first responders and the complicating factors, which include organizational stressors.
+Treating PTSD in First Responders: A Guide for Serving Those Who Serve, An American Psychological Association clinical guide for mental health providers, covering evidence-based frameworks for understanding PTSD in first responders and practical approaches to assessment and treatment, including complicating factors such as comorbidities and organizational stressors.

 Factsheets, Guides and Toolkits